ferencberes/ethereum-privacy/README.md

 # Acknowledgements

 We thank Daniel A. Nagy, David Hai Gootvilig, Domokos M. Kelen and Kobi Gurkan for conversations and useful suggestions.
-Support from Project 2018-1.2.1-NKP-00008: Exploring the Mathematical Foundations of Artificial Intelligence and the “Big Data—–Momentum” grant of the Hungarian
+Support from Project 2018-1.2.1-NKP-00008: Exploring the Mathematical Foundations of Artificial Intelligence and the “Big Data–Momentum” grant of the Hungarian
 Academy of Sciences.